First Army (Turkey)

-The First Army of the Republic of Turkey (Birinci Ordu) is one of the four field armies of the Turkish Army.
+The First Army of the Republic of Turkey (1'inci Ordu Komutanlığı) is one of the four field armies of the Turkish Army.
 Its headquarters is located at Selimiye Barracks in Istanbul.
 It guards the sensitive borders of Turkey with Greece and Bulgaria, including the straits Bosporus and Dardanelles.
 The First Army is stationed in East Thrace.

 History

 Ali İhsan Sabis is the first commander of the 1st Army, which has been operating since the Ottoman Empire.
 The 1st army depends on the Turkish Land Forces.
 The army is responsible for the Thrace region, the straits and the safety of Istanbul.
 Is commanded by a 4 star general.
 Under normal circumstances, the second duty of the Turkish Chief of General Staff is the next task.
 From 1983 to the present day, it was the first place where all the chiefs of the general staff served.

 Formations

 Order of Battle, 30 August 1922

 Turkish commanders visited the headquarters of the First Army, 18 January 1923.
 From left to right: Vehbi Bey (Kocagüney), Nurettin Pasha, Gazi Mustafa Kemal Pasha (Atatürk), Kâzım Karabekir Pasha, Mareşal Fevzi Pasha (Çakmak), Asım Bey (Gündüz).